 Google will show you your public IP address.
 This is the IP address that google sees your traffic coming from and is in fact the IP address of your internet router.
 That means all your traffic is originiating directly from your router to google.

-- Open Plug PE and let the VPN connect. - Open Safari and type 'what is my ip' into google.
+- Open Plug For Minecraft and let the VPN connect. - Open Safari and type 'what is my ip' into google.

 You will see the same address as above because your traffic is still taking it's normal route and traveling from your router to google.
 As you can see only Plug traffic goes through the VPN.